simontite-capita-ti/yal/README.md

 first column equal to threshold, second column equal to penalty, and third is similarity for this parameters.

-Align with HUNALING method
+Align with HUNALIGN method
 ----------------

 In order to use hunalign you need add "--hunalign" option in align.py script, here is example:

 $ python align.py -l li-hu -r align_result -o wikipedia --hunalign

-In my empirical study it provides better results when articles are translations of each other or simillar in leghth and content.
+In my empirical study it provides better results when articles are translations of each other or similar in length and content.

-Align From fodler
+Align From folder
 ----------------
 For aligning already aligned texts using hunalign:

-Command exmaple is:
+Command example is:

 $ python align_aligned_using_hunalign.py source/ target/